Control Reaches End Of Non Void Function

 }

-4. Guarantee Loop Termination and Return: Ensure that loops always terminate under some condition.
+1. Guarantee Loop Termination and Return: see to it that loops always terminate under some condition.
 If the loop doesn't always find a value to return within the loop, add a return statement after the loop to handle the case where the loop completes without finding a suitable value.

 • Example (Corrected):